 All CDBG-DR EPSEI projects will meet accessibility standards, including the Fair Housing Act, Section 504 of the Rehabilitation Act, and Titles II and III of the Americans with Disabilities Act.
-The Uniform Federal Accessibility Standards (UFAS) can be accessed at UFAS (1984) (access-board.gov).
+The Uniform Federal Accessibility Standards (UFAS) can be accessed at UFAS) can be accessed at UFAS) (access-board.gov).